clarkedarkmatter/smart-goose/content/pages/platform.md

 ---
 #### Support these things too?
-<a href="https://secure.winred.com/david-sharp-campaign-fund/win" target="_blank">Click Here to Co David Sharp's Run for Kentucky's House of Representatives</a>
+<a href="/join" target="_blank">Click Here to Contribute to David Sharp's Run for Kentucky's House of Representatives</a>

 ### [--> Read about David Sharp, the candidate](/about)